Eczema Cream, Skin Allergy and AllergyCertified

 What is AllergyCertified skincare products?

 One of the most frustrating things is when your child develop skin allergy.
-To avoid using allergenic ingredients on your children’s skin, whether it’s a baby cream for eczema, eczema cream adults or other, just choose products that carry the AllergyCertified label.
+To avoid using allergenic ingredients on your children’s skin, whether it’s a baby cream for eczema, a baby oil or an eczema cream adults / psoriasis cream or other, just choose products that carry the AllergyCertified label.

 Why?
 Because AllergyCertified’s toxicologists have gone through every single ingredient and made a thorough risk assessment, and you can be sure this is a product where there is minimal risk of developing allergy due to usage.